Top 3 Tax Traps to Avoid in a Business Sale

 Actionable Tips for Avoiding Tax Traps

-- Start Early: Begin tax planning at least a year before the sale to optimize strategies.
+- Start Early: Begin tax planning at least a year in advance to allow time for optimization and strategy selection.

-- Consult Specialists: Work with tax advisors who understand complex business sales.
+- Consult Specialists: Work with tax advisors and legal professionals who understand the complexities of business sales and multi-state rules.